 What is relevant in Buddhism?

-Over the centuries Buddhism has collected a great deal of hocus pocus and excess baggage.
+Over the centuries Buddhism has collected a great deal of hocus-pocus and excess baggage.
 Meditation is not a very complicated affair.
-It takes time, patience, and whole hearted commitment, but it is not intellectually difficult.
+It takes time, patience, and commitment, but it is not intellectually difficult.
 Meditation is a gentle and loving step beyond the mind, not a complicated new philosophy that the mind must learn.

 I have met people who think that by learning to speak Tibetan, Japanese, or Sanskrit they will somehow become more spiritual.
 The cosmic blank page does not care about your language.
 The Void simply exists and is available to anyone who is open enough to perceive it.
 Frankly, Buddhism and all the other religions of the world have become, in large part, just nonsense.
 People are given the impression that if they become enlightened they will have spiritual thoughts and will be talking to deities and angels.
 A safer bet is that when you become enlightened you will become totally silent inside.
 You will be able to think or not think, turning the thinking part of your brain on and off like a radio.